whelew/party-tracker-project-four/README.md

 - Once the character is created the character will be linked to the campaign and saved to the database and the user will be redirected to the campaign_info page.
 - It uses @login_required which ensures that only authenticated users can add or modify characters.

+#### delete_character

+- This view allows the user to delete a previously made character within their campaign.
+- It renders the confirm_delete_character.html template to double check the user wishes to delete the character.
+- If True, the character will be deleted from the database and campaign.
+- If False, the user will be redirected to the campaign_info page.
+- When the user sends the POST request to delete the character, the character with the specified character_id will be deleted.

 #### home_page

 - This is a very basic view.